tier4/caret_doc/docs/visualization/index.md

 # Visualization

-This section describes APIs to visualize the measurement results.
+This chapter explains how to visualize trace data as you expects.
+[Gallery](../gallery.md) section shows which type of visualization is supported by CARET.
+CARET serves API to output
 We recommend to read [Basic APIs Concept (Visualization)](./basic_api_concept.md) at first.

 ## Basic APIs Concept